proof88/PRooFPS-dd/doc/menu-06-Crypto.md

  - **FUD:** Fear, uncertainty, doubt.
 Tricky investor uses it as manipulative strategy to make other people sell their asset, so that its prices goes down and the investory can buy it low.
  - **Satoshi:** Satoshi Nakamoto is the pseudoname of the inventor of Bitcoin.
 Nobody knows how made Bitcoin.
 But Satoshi [has a statue in Budapest](https://www.statueofsatoshi.com/).
 There are [suspects though](https://coinmarketcap.com/academy/article/who-is-satoshi-nakamoto).

-\section whybuy Why Buy?
+\section crypto_whybuy Why Buy?

 To get RICH.
 If you are not an idiot, then it is not riskier than investing in stocks.
 REAL MEN are expanding their portfolio with crypto, not avoiding it.
 When there is a pandemic, a war or an economic breakdown, or any other bigger crysis, both the crypto- and stock market fall together anyway.

-\section howmuch How Much to Buy?
+\section crypto_howmuch How Much to Buy?

 The exact amount of money you wouldn't mind losing.
 A lot of noobs did put most of their salary into crypto because they heard it can go up to 10 times.